Text Size

 Gospel Clarity

 Nehemiah 5 clarifies the gospel by exposing that God's people need more than external reform.
 They need hearts governed by the fear of God and transformed by mercy.
 The chapter does not teach salvation by economic justice, but it shows that a restored people must practice justice and generosity.
-Christ is the greater leader who does not burden His people for gain but bears their burden, pays the debt of sin, redeems them from bondage, and creates a community where mercy, restitution, generosity, and servant leadership reflect His grace.
+Christ is the greater leader who does not burden his people for gain but bears their burden, pays the debt of sin, redeems them from bondage, and creates a community where mercy, restitution, generosity, and servant leadership reflect his grace.

 Formation Aim